 It’s possible to use VyprVPN with a range of consoles and streaming devices by connecting them to a configured router or another device running the VPN software.
-This includes devices such as Apple and Android TV, Kodi, PS3/4, Nintendo Wii and many more.
-The generous limit of 5 simultaneous connections on the Premium plan really comes in handy here.
+This includes devices such as Apple and Android TV, Kodi, PlayStation 3 and 4, Nintendo Wii and many more.
+The generous limit of five simultaneous connections on the Premium plan really comes in handy here.

 Unfortunately VyprVPN only provides manual set-up guides for Apple and Android TV, suggesting that convenient streaming is not their top priority.
 When we spoke to customer support we were advised that the majority of streaming devices and games consoles should work when connected to a configured router, however they cannot guarantee this.
 They also confirmed that while Kodi isn’t supported, some users are able to use it with the VPN.

 VyprVPN isn’t the most reliable provider for streaming shows on popular sites, such as Netflix and BBC iPlayer, with access varying from day to day.
 On the website, there a long list of steps you can take if you’re having trouble accessing the service, but ultimately they admits that they cannot guarantee any of their servers will work.
 Thankfully, we were able to watch Netflix in buffer-free HD on a few US servers during our most recent tests.
 However, we found it to be blocked on the UK server.